Frank T. Bell: U.S. Commissioner of Fish and Fisheries

-A conference in Washington, D.C. in 1927 to address issues related to the American shad fishery had resulted in little more than indifference and inaction, so Bell called the first Atlantic States shad conference Atlantic City, New Jersey, on February 6, 1937, to revitalize the effort by considering ways of restoring and developing the fishery.
+A conference in Washington, D.C. in 1927 to address issues related to the American shad fishery had resulted in little more than indifference and inaction, so Bell called the first Atlantic States shad conference in Atlantic City, New Jersey, on February 6, 1937, to revitalize the effort by considering ways of restoring and developing the fishery.
 Attended by the chairman of the United States House Committee on Merchant Marine and Fisheries, Congressman S. Otis Bland of Virginia, and representatives of the Bureau of Fisheries and of representatives of Connecticut, Delaware, Maine, Maryland, New Jersey, New York, North Carolina, Rhode Island, South Carolina, and Virginia, including the commissioners of the National Planning Council of Commercial and Game Fish Commissioners from those states, the conference discussed the biology and propagation of the American shad, regulation of the American shad harvest, and obstructions and pollution affecting the American shad population, and recommended the establishment of a permanent Atlantic Coast Shad Conservation Council as well as increased Bureau of Fisheries scientific investigation of the fishery.

 In early November 1937, Bell and other Bureau of Fisheries officials met in Knoxville, Tennessee, with representatives of the Department of Agriculture's Bureau of Biological Survey and the Tennessee Valley Authority (TVA) to discuss issues related to the protection of native wildlife, particularly fish and waterfowl, in the Tennessee River and its drainage basin in the Tennessee Valley from the harmful effects of the TVA's activities in the construction of dams, impoundment of water, and encouragement of manufacturing.
 During the meeting, the Bureau of Fisheries impressed upon TVA officials that their plans to convert free-flowing streams with clear water into artificial lakes characterized by still water probably would destroy the freshwater mussel population, greatly reduce populations of buffalo fish, carp, catfish, paddlefish, freshwater drum (also known as sheepshead), sturgeon, suckers, and other bottom-feeders, and at least make survival more difficult for species better adapted to still water, such as bass, crappie, pike-perch, and sunfish, all with a potential impact on the local economy, which relied in part on fishing.
 The Bureau of Fisheries described and recommended a comprehensive fishery management program for the Tennessee Valley to mitigate the impacts of the TVA's programs and ensure the survival of threatened species.